ALRW/personal-blog/markdown/articles/2019-11-28-how-to-focus-on-the-things-that-matter.md

 ## A Flawed Leader

-I first noticed something one day when I walked into my boss's office to talk through an alteration to training plan.
-He was sat behind his desk and, as we talked, I kept hearing a number of small pinging noises.
+I first noticed something one day when I walked into my boss's office to talk through an alteration to a training plan.
+She was sat behind her desk and, as we talked, I kept hearing a number of small pinging noises.

-At each ping he would briefly turn towards the screen on his desk, squint, then remember he was mid conversation and turn back towards me.
+At each ping she would briefly turn towards the screen on her desk, squint, then remember she was mid conversation and turn back towards me.
 What was meant to be a quick five minute chat turned into a rather unproductive twenty minute waffle.

 For some reason, this stuck in my mind and having seen it once I now began to notice this pattern on repeat.
-Throughout the day I noticed him rapidly flitting between multiple short term tasks and meetings without actually getting anything done.
+Throughout the day I noticed her rapidly flitting between multiple short term tasks and meetings without actually getting anything done.

-As the day would draw to a close and the number of distractions began to decrease he would suddenly become productive working through all the tasks he had accumulated but not worked on during the day.
-This was particularly sad to see as it often meant he worked late into the night in order to be ready for the next day.
+As the day would draw to a close and the number of distractions began to decrease she would suddenly become productive working through all the tasks she had accumulated but not worked on during the day.
+This was particularly sad to see as it often meant she worked late into the night in order to be ready for the next day.

 ## Seeing the Contrast